labi3285/QXConsMaker/README.md

 # QXConsMaker
 ##The easiest way to layout for swift.
 Enjoy it!

+###Basic making methods
-###Basic making methods, Each one show end with MAKE(), which return the layoutConstraint than made and installed:
+Each line should end with MAKE(), which return the layoutConstraint than made and installed:
 ![](https://github.com/labi3285/QXConsMaker/blob/master/pic_01.png)
 ```objc
         A.LEFT.EQUAL(SuperV).OFFSET(20).MAKE()